-The other problem with FDICIA is that it weakened but ultimately maintained the too-bigto-fail (TBTF) policy8.
+The other problem with FDICIA is that it weakened but ultimately maintained the too-bigto-fail (TBTF) policy17.
 Regulators cooked up TBTF during the 1980s to justify bailing out a big shaky bank called Continental Illinois.
 Like deposit insurance, TBTF was ostensibly a noble notion.
 If a really big bank failed and owed large sums to lots of other banks and nonbank financial institutions, it could cause a domino effect that could topple numerous companies very quickly.
-That, in turn, would cause uncertainty to rise, stock prices to fall . . . you get the picture.
-The problem is that if a bank thinks it is too big to fail, it has an incentive to take on a lot of risk, confident that the government will have its back if it gets into trouble.
+That, in turn, would cause asymmetric information and uncertainty to rise, risk premia on bonds to jump, stock prices to fall...you get the picture.
+If not, read an article that influenced policymakers: Ben Bernanke, "Nonmonetary Effects of the Financial Crisis in the Propagation of the Great Depression," American Economic Review 73 (June 1983): 257-76.
+The problem is that if a bank thinks it is too big to be allowed to fail, it has an incentive to take on a lot of risk, confident that the government will have its back if it gets into trouble.
 (Banks in this respect are little different from drunken frat boys, or so I've heard.)
 Financier Henry Kaufman has termed this problem the Bigness DilemmaThe dilemma is that big banks in other regards are stabilizing rather than destabilizing because they have clearly achieved efficient scale and maintain a diversified portfolio of assets. and long feared that it could lead to a catastrophic economic meltdown, a political crisis, or a major economic slump.
-His fears came to fruition during the financial crisis of 2007-2008, of which we will learn more in Chapter 12 "The Financial Crisis of 2007-2009".
+His fears came to fruition during the financial crisis of 2007-2008, of which we will learn more in another chapter.
 Similarly some analysts believe that Japan's TBTF policy was a leading cause of its recent fifteen-year economic funk.
+So like most other regulations, TBTF imposes costs that may exceed its benefits, depending on the details of how each are tallied.
+Such tallies, unfortunately, are often suffused with partisan ideological assumptions.

-8. The explicit or implicit promise of regulators that they will not allow a given financial institution to fail because to do so would cause too large of a shock for the financial system to handle.
-While that sounds reassuring and noble, the policy increases moral hazard, encouraging large financial institutions to take on large risks.
 In 1994, the Riegle-Neal Interstate Banking and Branching Efficiency Act finally overturned most prohibitions on interstate banking.
-As discussed in Chapter 10 "Innovation and Structure in Banking and Finance", that law led to considerable consolidation, the effects of which are still unclear.
+That law led to considerable consolidation, the effects of which are still unclear.
 Nevertheless, the act was long overdue, as was the Gramm-Leach-Bliley Financial Services Modernization Act of 1999, which repealed Glass-Steagall, allowing the same institutions to engage in both commercial and investment banking activities.
 The act has led to some conglomeration, but not as much as many observers expected.
 Again, it may be some time before the overall effects of the reform become clear.
 So far, both acts appear to have strengthened the financial system by making banks more profitable and diversified.
-So far, some large complex banking organizations and large complex financial institutions (LCBOs and LCFIs, respectively) have held up well in the face of the subprime mortgage crisis, but others have failed.
-The crisis appears rooted in more fundamental issues, like TBTF and a dearth of internal incentive alignment within financial institutions, big and small.
+Some large complex banking organizations and large complex financial institutions (LCBOs and LCFIs, respectively) have held up well in the face of the subprime mortgage crisis, but others went bankrupt.
+The recent crisis appears to have been rooted in more fundamental issues, like TBTF and a dearth of internal incentive alignment within financial institutions, big and small, than in the regulatory reforms of the 1990s.